EolnMsuk/AntiDarkSword/README.md

 To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
 You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.

-> **Note:** You can specify *which* protections are active for what apps.
-Some restrictions will break UI, specifically JavaScript.
+**🛡️ Lockdown Mode Synergy**
+For the ultimate security posture, you can use this tweak in combination with Apple's native Lockdown Mode.
+AntiDarkSword effectively acts as a "Modular Lockdown Mode."
+It hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers.

+Because it targets the specific rendering and downloading processes that exploit kits use as entry points, **this tweak protects equally—if not more—against known zero-click payloads, while allowing you to keep essential system features functional.** You retain your wired accessory permissions, shared albums, smart home integrations, and the baseline UI of your safe apps, while neutralizing the exact memory-corruption vulnerabilities attackers rely on.

 ## ✨ Features

-  * **WebKit Hardening:** Forcibly disables JavaScript execution, inline media auto-playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.
+  * **WebKit Hardening:** Forcibly disables the JIT (JavaScript) compiler, inline media auto-playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.
+By disabling the highly-targeted JIT compiler while allowing baseline interpreted JavaScript, your apps retain their UI functionality while neutralizing memory-corruption zero-days.
-  * **iMessage Mitigation:** Defends against BlastPass/FORCEDENTRY-style attacks by disabling automatic attachment downloading and preview generation.
+  * **iMessage Mitigation:** Defends against BlastPass/FORCEDENTRY-style attacks by disabling automatic attachment downloading and preview generation within IMCore and ChatKit.
   * **Granular App Controls:** Tap on any restricted app in your settings to customize its specific mitigations.
-Want to disable WebRTC but keep JavaScript for a specific browser?
-You can now do that.
+Want to disable WebRTC but keep JIT enabled for a specific browser?
+You can do that. *Note: Settings that physically do not apply to a specific app or background daemon are intelligently greyed out to prevent confusion.*
   * **Zero-Crash Architecture:** Completely separates heavy web mitigations from background system tasks.
 This physical isolation guarantees that locking down background daemons will never cause memory limit crashes or respring loops.
-  * **Global Mitigations BETA:** Extreme system-wide kill-switches that apply mitigations to *every* process indiscriminately.
+  * **Global Mitigations (BETA):** Extreme system-wide kill-switches that apply mitigations to *every* process indiscriminately.
 Intended for emergency lockdowns only.
   * **User Agent Spoofing:** Globally spoof the `WKWebView` Custom User Agent for restricted apps to bypass strict fingerprinting modules.
 Includes modern presets (iOS 18.1, Android Chrome, Windows Edge, macOS, etc.) or the ability to inject a custom string.
   * **Tiered Protection:**
-      * **Level 1:** Protects native Apple apps and services.
+      * **Level 1:** Protects native Apple apps and services (Mail and Messages receive maximum zero-click mitigation).
       * **Level 2:** Expands protection to major third-party browsers and social media apps.
       * **Level 3:** Locks down critical system daemons to prevent daemon-level zero-clicks.
   * **Custom Targeting:** Manually specify bundle IDs or process names to restrict specific background tasks.
 Swipe-to-delete makes management easy.